rohanpatelg/assignment/README.md

 9. error updating the user if it does not exists based on Email and Password.
 10. delete the user if it exists based on Email and Password.
 11. error deleting the user if it does not exist based on Email and Password.
+12. get all the users with the name.
 ## Folder Structure

 The project has the following folder structure:

 - `src/` - Contains the source code files.
+  - `container/container.ts` - Registers the classes for automatic injection using tsyringe.
   - `controllers/` - Implements the API route handlers and delegates the logic to services.
   - `entity/` - Defines the database entity models using TypeORM decorators.
   - `middleware/` - Contains custom middleware functions.